Rebuild Connection and Trust with Couples Counseling in Denver

 - individual views of how each partner perceives the future

-I am certified in Prepare/Enrich, and the MBTI Interpretive Step II Assessments.
+McGregor Counseling has counselors certified in Prepare/Enrich, and the MBTI Interpretive Step II Assessments.
 Both are platforms that provide a shared language that couples can use to begin to better understand each other, and to have some of these essential conversations.

 What is Discernment Couple Counseling?

-The word discern means the ability to judge well.
-The concept of Discernment Couple Counseling, developed by William Doherty, is a time-limited approach that helps you make a thoughtful choice as to how you would like to proceed in your relationship.
-The typical course is 4-6 sessions.
 You and your partner do not have to be aligned – the goal is to make an informed, and ideally shared decision about the best course of action for your relationship.
 The work involves both couple and individual sessions, as each person has to decide somewhat independently whether to work on the relationship, or move toward some type of closure.

-I work with couples in this format when couples have not decided together what they want to do, or when one person wants out of the relationship and the other person is motivated to work on it.
+McGregor Counseling works with couples in this format when couples have not decided together what they want to do, or when one person wants out of the relationship and the other person is motivated to work on it.
 Without the dedicated effort by two motivated people, there is no contract for couples therapy – and sometimes that is what needs to be determined first.

-I can help you work through the process of identifying and evaluating the issues for both parties, and help describe and clarify the options.
+We help you work through the process of identifying and evaluating the issues for both parties, and help describe and clarify the options.

 Recommended Books for Coping with and Healing from Affairs